mscwilson/mscwilson.github.io/README.md

 * Make the banner look better - narrower, different images - ideally same image but different overlay or something
 * Choose nicer syntax highlighting themes, probably need light and dark ones
 * Add share buttons (twitter, fb, linkedin)
-* Add previous/next at the bottom of single posts and projects
+* Add previous/next at the bottom of single projects
 * Add a scrolling about section on the left like on old site?
 * Consider using background images or gradients so it looks less flat
 * Only show the RSS link if it's a desktop browser.
 Show "All posts" on mobile?